 In order to provide connection to our network, Maple Broadband will install a new device called a Network Interface Device (NID) on the outside of your home or business.
 A device called an Optical Network Terminal (ONT) and a separate power source will also be installed inside your home or business.

-Is there a map of current Communication Union Districts?
+Is there a map of current Communications Union Districts?

 A map of current Communications Union Districts in Vermont can be viewed here.